kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/standalone/index.md

 This section deals with **Kuzzle** (+ **Javascript SDK**) and **VueJS**.
 We will create **documents** in Kuzzle and subscribe to [document notifications](/sdk/js/6/essentials/realtime-notifications/#document-messages) to develop a realtime chat.

-You can find the full code of this guide [here](https://github.com/kuzzleio/sdk-javascript/tree/6-dev/doc/6/getting-started/vuejs/standalone).

 ## Requirements